ID Scanning in the Last Mile: Operational Considerations

 The software enables any mobile device app to analyze an ID to check for forgery errors and determine if it is real or fake.
 So frontline workers can receive instant age calculations and guidance on the authenticity of an ID in one go.

-ID Validate is exclusively available in the US for US Driver licenses.
+ID Validate is currently exclusively available in the US for US Driver licenses.

 How easy is it to integrate ID scanning into an existing app?